Personal Internet Communicator

-The Personal Internet Communicator (PIC) is a consumer device released by AMD in 2004 to allow people in emerging countries access to the internet.
-Originally part of AMD's 50x15 Initiative, the PIC has been deployed by Internet service providers (ISPs) in several developing countries.
+The Personal Internet Communicator (PIC) is a consumer device released by AMD in 2004 as part of AMD's 50x15 initiative to expand Internet access in developing countries.
+The PIC was deployed by Internet service providers (ISPs) in several developing countries.
 It is based on an AMD Geode CPU and uses Microsoft Windows CE and Microsoft Internet Explorer 6.

 The fanless PC runs the low-power Geode x86 processor and is equipped with 128 MB DDR memory and a 10 GB 3.5-inch hard drive.
 The device's price is $185 with a keyboard, mouse, and preinstalled software for basic personal computing and internet/email access and $249 with a monitor included.

 Transfer to Data Evolution Corporation

 AMD stopped work on the Personal Internet Communicator project after nearly two years of planning and development.
 In December 2006 AMD transferred PIC manufacturing assets to Data Evolution Corporation and the device was then marketed as the decTOP.

-The PIC is branded, marketed, and sold by local service providers such as telecommunications companies and government-sponsored communications programs.
+Local service providers, such as telecommunications firms and government-sponsored communications initiatives, brand, promote, and sell the PIC.
 AMD owns the design of the PIC, but the device is currently manufactured by Solectron, a high volume contract manufacturing specialist.
 Other companies integrated into the development include Seagate and Samsung.
 The ISPs include the Tata Group (India), CRC (México), Telmex (México), and Cable and Wireless (in the Caribbean).